On Contradiction: The Two World Outlooks

-The two opposing world outlooks, as defined by Mao, are the metaphysical and dialectical concepts.
+The published text of On Contradiction begins by addressing Lenin's distinction between a metaphysical worldview and a dialectical worldview.
+Mao frames the metaphysical worldview as one which treats things as unitary, static, and isolated.
+In contrast, Mao frames the dialectical worldview as one which views things in dynamic interaction with each other while also being characterized by their own internal contradiction.
+In the dialectical worldview, progress results through reconciling internal and external contradictions, resulting in new things with their own internal and external contradictions.

 For a long time the metaphysical view was held by both Chinese and Europeans.
 Eventually in Europe, the proletariat developed the dialectical materialistic outlook, and the bourgeoisie opposed the view.
-Mao refers to the metaphysicians as “vulgar evolutionists.”
+Mao refers to the metaphysicians as "vulgar evolutionists."
 They believe in a static and unchanging world where things repeat themselves rather than changing with history.
 It cannot explain change and development over time.
 In dialectics, things are understood by their internal change and relationship with other objects.
 Contradiction within an object fuels its development and evolution.
 Hegel developed a dialectical idealism before Marx and Engels combined dialectics with materialism, and Lenin and Stalin further developed it.
 With dialectical materialism we can look at the concrete differences between objects and further understand their growth.

 The Universality of Contradiction

-The “absoluteness of contradiction has a twofold meaning.
-One is that contradiction exists in the process of development of all things, and the other is that in the process of development of each thing a movement of opposites exists from beginning to end.”
+The absoluteness of contradiction has a twofold meaning.
+One is that contradiction exists in the process of development of all things, and the other is that in the process of development of each thing a movement of opposites exists from beginning to end.
 Contradiction is the basis of life and drives it forward.
 No one phenomenon can exist without its contradictory opposite, such as victory and defeat.
-“Unity of opposites” allows for a balance of contradiction.
+"Unity of opposites" allows for a balance of contradiction.
 A most basic example of the cycle of contradiction is life and death.
-There are contradictions that can be found in mechanics, math, science, social life, etc. Deborin claims that there is only difference found in the world.
+There are contradictions that can be found in mechanics, mathematics, science, social life, etc. Deborin claims that there is only difference found in the world.
 Mao combats this saying that difference is made up of contradiction and is contradiction.
-“No society—past, present, or future—could escape contradictions, for this was a characteristic of all matter in the universe.”
+"No society—past, present, or future—could escape contradictions, for this was a characteristic of all matter in the universe."